 As LGBTI communities have grown, vibrant domestic and regional movements have mobilized in sub-Saharan Africa to create space for civil society and advocate for LGBTI rights.
 The proliferation of LGBTI groups—and broader sexual rights movements advocating for women’s rights, reproductive health and rights, and sex workers’ rights across the region—has brought together a range of voices challenging existing prohibitions and campaigning for affirmative protections.

 Some of the earliest LGBTI-identified NGOs in the region were formed in South Africa.
 Scholars have documented networks of queer people in the country since at least the 1920s, but more formal NGOs and campaigns began to coalesce in the decades after World War II (Epprecht, 2008b, pp. 182–193).
 In 1968, a Law Reform Movement composed predominantly of white professionals formed to lobby against a proposed blanket prohibition on same-sex activity but then disbanded after achieving that goal.
-The predominantly white and middle-class Gay Association of South Africa (GASA) formed in Johannesburg in 1982 but ultimately dissolved just 5 years later due in part to its support of ruling party candidates and refusal to oppose the apartheid regime.
+The predominantly white and middle-class Gay Association of South Africa (GASA) formed in Johannesburg in 1982 but ultimately dissolved just five years later due in part to its support of ruling party candidates and refusal to oppose the apartheid regime.
 In 1986, the Rand Gay Organization formed, and its multiracial membership made it the largest gay and lesbian organization in South Africa.
 The same year, white gay and lesbian activists in Cape Town who opposed apartheid formed their own group, Lesbians and Gays Against Oppression (LAGO), which was subsequently renamed the Organization of Lesbian and Gay Activists (OLGA).
 In 1988, after being released from imprisonment on treason charges, Simon Nkoli formed Gays and Lesbians of the Witwatersrand (GLOW).
 Nkoli’s role in the African National Congress and OLGA and GLOW’s affiliation with the United Democratic Front (UDF), a civil society coalition against apartheid, gave gay and lesbian rights added legitimacy as a human rights and social justice concern as demands for democratic change mounted (Croucher, 2011; Hoad, Martin, & Reid, 2005).

 When South Africa transitioned to democracy in the mid-1990s, drafters of the post-apartheid constitutional framework made a point to include sexual orientation as a prohibited ground for discrimination by the state.
 The National Coalition for Gay and Lesbian Equality (NCGLE) played a pivotal role in securing that groundbreaking text and solidifying its promise (Epprecht, 2008b, pp. 191–193).
 The Equality Clause of the South African Constitution states that “the state may not unfairly discriminate directly or indirectly against anyone on one or more grounds, including race, gender, sex, pregnancy, marital status, ethnic or social origin, colour, sexual orientation, age, disability, religion, conscience, belief, culture, language and birth” (Constitution of South Africa, 1996).
 The inclusion of sexual orientation in the Equality Clause set the stage for a series of sequential, methodical legal victories on behalf of lesbian, gay, and bisexual claimants, including the invalidation of South Africa’s sodomy law; recognition of same-sex partnerships for the purpose of immigration, benefits, adoption, and parentage in cases of artificial insemination; and finally, the recognition of same-sex marriage (Judge, Manion, & de Waal, 2008; Thoreson, 2008, pp. 681–682).